akshatkaush/exercise-count/README.md

 4-Dumbell Curl<br/>
 5-Side Dumbell Lateral<br/>

-For running the application you need to add the weight folder in the main directory which can be downloaded from [google drive](https://drive.google.com/drive/folders/1GDE8TySO5LBN6doJtW9DvAbtu-av1ivI?usp=sharing).
+For running the application you need to add the weights folder in the main directory which can be downloaded from [google drive](https://drive.google.com/drive/folders/1GDE8TySO5LBN6doJtW9DvAbtu-av1ivI?usp=sharing).

 <br/>